apache/spark/docs/scala-programming-guide.md

 You can see some [example Spark programs](http://www.spark-project.org/examples.html) on the Spark website.

-In addition, Spark includes several sample jobs in `examples/src/main/scala`.
+In addition, Spark includes several sample programs in `examples/src/main/scala`.
 Some of them have both Spark versions and local (non-parallel) versions, allowing you to see what had to be changed to make the program run on a cluster.
 You can run them using by passing the class name to the `run` script included in Spark -- for example, `./run spark.examples.SparkPi`.
 Each example program prints usage help when run without any arguments.